elizard-beth/latinToCryllic/README.md

 # latinToCryllic
-Converts latin characters in a given string to cryllic
+Converts latin characters in a given string to cryllic (Serbia)

+May have some inaccuracies, I don't fully understand cryllic.
+Make an issue if you find one.